-My Tumor Carries A BRCA Mutation.
+A BRCA Mutation Was Found In My Tumor.
 Does This Mean I’m A BRCA Carrier?

 When we read about genetic testing in the mainstream media, we often think of the testing Angelina Jolie had, called germline genetic testing.
-This analysis looks for genetic changes in our DNA that are found in most of the cells in our body, including cells in the blood, saliva, and cheek cells, which are generally the samples tested.
+This analysis looks for genetic variants (differences) in our DNA that we are born with and are found in most of the cells in our body, including cells in the blood, saliva, and cheek cells, which are generally the samples tested.
+A pathogenic variant, also known as mutation, is a harmful difference in a gene that may cause increased risk of cancer or other health problems.
 DNA is inherited from our biological parents -50% from our mothers and 50% from our fathers.
-Genetic changes found in our DNA are often inherited from one or both parents and can be passed on to children.
+Genetic variants found in our DNA are often inherited from one or both parents and can be passed to children.

-Another type of genetic testing has gained popularity over the past decade, and that is somatic or tumor testing.
-All tumors have genetic changes that cause the cells within the tumor to grow under its own control and ignore many of the natural checks of a normal cell.
+Somatic or tumor genetic testing is another type of genetic testing that has become more common over the past decade.
+All tumors have genetic variants that cause the cells within the tumor to grow under its own control and ignore many of the natural checks of a normal cell.
 Genetic testing on a tumor sample involves gathering cells from a tumor, usually by biopsy or surgical removal, and performing genetic testing on those tumor cells.
-This testing can lead to better understanding of the tumor and which therapy would be most effective.
-Mutations found in a tumor often arise only in that tumor, and not in the other cells of a person’s body.
-This testing is also called precision medicine or personalized medicine.
+Analysis of the genetic variants from the tumor via this type of testing can lead to better understanding of the tumor and which therapy may be most effective.
+Genetic variants found in a tumor often arise sporadically and are only in that tumor rather than in all of the other cells of a person’s body.
+This testing is part of new precision medicine or personalized medicine approaches.
 Many companies, including Foundation Medicine, focus on somatic testing.

-Somatic mutations are usually not inherited – but sometimes they can be inherited.
-In fact, the NCCN guidelines recently changed to include people who have a BRCA mutation detected in their tumor as candidates for germline testing.
-This additional testing will help determine if they also carry that BRCA mutation in the rest of the cells of their body*.
+Genetic variants that are somatic are not inherited – but sometimes a genetic variant that is found on tumor testing is one that is actually in all of someone’s cells and was inherited.
+In fact, the NCCN guidelines recently changed to include people who have a pathogenic BRCA variant detected in their tumor as candidates for germline testing.
+This additional testing will help determine if they also have that pathogenic BRCA variant in the rest of the cells of their body*.

 - he/she is at risk for the other BRCA-related cancers, and

-- can pass this mutation on to children
+- can pass this variant on to children

-- this mutation is most likely present only in the tumor.
+- the pathogenic BRCA variant found on tumor testing is most likely present only in the tumor.

-Germline testing would, therefore, be important to determine whether other family members are at increased risk to develop cancer, to make informed decisions about medical management, surgical- and radiation-decision making, and also to reduce the risk of developing another BRCA-related cancer.
+Germline genetic testing is important when making informed decisions about cancer treatment (surgery and radiation decision-making), to determine whether someone is at risk for other BRCA-related tumors, and to learn whether family members are at increased risk to develop cancer.
 Such testing is important to both men and women.

-Keep in mind that BRCA mutations can be found in all types of tumors – including those outside the spectrum of BRCA cancers.
-A person diagnosed with lung cancer, for example, could be found to carry dozens of mutations in that tumor, including a BRCA mutation.
-That finding could then lead to germline testing.
+Keep in mind that pathogenic BRCA variants can be found in all types of tumors – including those outside the spectrum of BRCA cancers.
+A person diagnosed with lung cancer, for example, could be found to carry dozens of pathogenic variants in that tumor, including a pathogenic BRCA variant.
+Though lung cancer isn’t thought to be BRCA-related, that finding should still lead to germline BRCA testing.

 Also keep in mind that there are hundreds of genes involved in tumor genetics, and BRCA1 and BRCA2 are only two of them.